harshdeep1230/cloud-migration-lab01/Lab01_Migration_Requirements.md

 A **rehost and replatform** migration approach is the most suitable for ASOS.

-Rehosting (lift-and-shift) allows ASOS to migrate existing workloads quickly with minimal changes, reducing risk and downtime.
+Rehosting (lift-and-shift) allows ASOS to migrate existing workloads quickly with minimal changes, reducing risk and downtime

 ---